 OHCS is removing the requirement to stay evictions for nonpayment of rent for 90 days after the period of assistance.
 This change is retroactive for all OERAP agreements that have been signed by Landlords and Property Owners.

 Any landlords who have previously signed the Landlord/Property Owner Attestation for OERAP do not need to sign another agreement in order to qualify for this waiver.
 OHCS will not enforce this provision on any prior or future agreement.
 All other terms and conditions of the OERAP agreements remain unchanged and are still in effect.

 After a tenant applies for program funds, landlords will be contacted by email to review and confirm certain information in the tenant’s application (be sure to watch your inbox closely as emails generated by the application portal can sometimes end up in junk/spam folders).
 You will also be asked to provide your W-9, as well as your direct deposit or ACH payment information and a copy of a canceled check.

-In most cases, funds for approved applications will be dispersed directly to the landlord, property owner or utility company on the tenant’s behalf via direct deposit or check.
+In most cases, funds for approved applications will be dispersed directly to the landlord on the tenant’s behalf via direct deposit or check.
 Due to the anticipated high volume of applications, at this time we cannot guarantee a timeframe for application review and processing.
 Responding to requests for information in a timely manner and communicating with your tenant will help improve the speed of the application process.